IgniteUI/igniteui-docfx/en/components/general/update-guide.md

 ## from 15.0.x to 15.1.x
 - **Visual Change**
-- In 15.1 the sizes of the input components has increased this is more noticeable when using Material theme, we do this to match Material spec.
+- In 15.1 the sizes of the input components have increased.
+This is more noticeable when using the Material theme.
+We do this to match Material spec.
 If your application is negatively affected by the change, you can use the displayDensity input and set it to a more dense setting, e.g. from comfortable to cozy or from cozy to compact.

   **Example**
 ```html